Solomon651/ipfs-docs/docs/README.md

 Are you developing with IPFS implementations and tools, and looking for technical support from IPFS experts?
 For the fastest possible assistance and resolution of your support needs, see the [guide to getting technical help and support](./community/README.md#get-technical-support-and-help).
 :::

-IPFS has a bustling community of designers, developers, writers, and activists who are all helping to improve the project.
-Find out about the events and resources available, and how to get involved in the [Community section](./community/README.md)
+Join the vibrant IPFS community, where designers, developers, writers, and activists come together to enhance the project and make a real impact!
+We invite you to explore the exciting events and valuable resources available to you.
+Discover how you can get involved and contribute to our collective mission in the [Community section](./community/README.md)